-The routines that follow will offer variety, one of the keys to progress.
-You progress when you change things up, not when you do the same thing month after month, year after year.
-Unless you are focusing purely on strength, after 3-4 weeks it's time to change.
-Having said that, there's a lot to be said for keeping certain core movements in all your routines: squats, deads, cleans at least.
+The routines that follow will offer variety.
+That’s an important key to progress.
+You progress when you change things up.
+Not when you do the same thing month after month, year after year.
+Unless you are focusing purely on strength by using progressive overload on specific exercises.

-These routines assume you are working the entire leg in one workout, you divide up your legs if you wish, this is fact makes sense if you need to do more work on a weak area.
+These routines assume you are working the entire leg in one workout.
+You can divide up your legs if you want to.
+This in fact makes sense if you need to do more work on a weak area.